malcolmlett/malcolmlett.github.io/Focusing-on-the-why.md

 ![hierarchical dynamic state](files/Focusing-on-the-why-hierarchical-dynamic-state.png)

-### Summary
-Why:
-- ...
+## Implementation
-- So need something that infers context, with the representation optimised to provide the best utility.
+Need something that infers context, with the representation optimised to provide the best utility.

-How:
-- It turns out that inference of dynamic state is a good choice.
-Particularly because it can use predictive coding, and thus gain the benefits of rapid convergence, and stability.
 - One implementation keeps a sliding window of the most recent perceptions.
 This is actually biologically plausible: it's a simple network with each layer forwarding on its state to the next layer as it receives a new state.
 Then each layer is fed as input into the inference process.
 - Presumably each layer of main system holds temporal data over different time scales.

 A nice side effect of this implementation is that it also explains perceptual memory.
 If that sliding window can also be used query and reconstruct past perceptions.

-### Proprioception
+## Proprioception
 All of the above can also apply to tracking of the instantaneous and dynamic state of our own limbs.
 Proprioception plus visual and tactile senses combine to build an inferred latent state.
 The dynamic model used in dynamic state inference can then also be used in motor control.

-### Representation
+## Representation
 Are these a single state representation or independent things? :
 - Instantaneous state
 - Dynamic state